Radioactive-Link/VonStueben2.0/README.md

 # General Workflow
 cd /path/to/VonStueben2.0
 docker run -itdv .:/workspace --name stueben wpilib-project

+# OR, to build and run, do:
+docker-compose up -d
+# Note: Docker compose needs to be installed (comes with Docker Desktop if installed on mac or windows)
+# Will build for the first run only, then will use the image from the initial build for
+# subsequent builds (unless the image is manually deleted in which case it will make a new one)
 ```
 From there, attach a terminal from the container in your IDE, view it in Docker Desktop,
 or attach it via commandline with: